madhurabindu/tdd_sample/pswd_generator/README.md

 ### Functionality

-An auto generated 6 letter password that adheres to set of rules
+An auto generated 6 letter password that adheres to set of rule

 ### Example output for every Rules
 1. The password should be 6 characters in length